 03 of 06

 The naturally resinous flavor of rosemary is a perfect addition to wild meat recipes.
-If you are using a recipe for roast venison that calls for potatoes, then rosemary will accompany both foods beautifully.
+For those using a recipe for roast venison that calls for potatoes, then rosemary will accompany both foods beautifully.

 Rosemary stands up well to the strong meat flavor and cuts through any heaviness that may be found in more rustic venison recipes.